TheBeachLab/myComputing/README.md

 The DSLR camera will become now a Webcam.
 You can even select it in your videoconferences.

-It is convenient that you alse get a AC battery adapter to make sure the battery won't die during capture.
+It is convenient that you also get a AC battery adapter to make sure the battery won't die during capture.

 #### Software required